 BY BRAD SCHLUETER | FROM THE FALL 2019 ISSUE OF DRUM!

-If you knew you were going to be stranded on a deserted island with food, shelter, no responsibilities, and all your drum gear, but you could only bring along one drum book, what would it be?
+If you knew you were going to be stranded on a deserted island with food, shelter, no responsibilities, and all your drum gear, but you could only bring along one drum book and a guide to stick control, what would it be?

 In this lesson, we learn some new ways to interpret Stick Control to take it far beyond just a snare drum technique book.
 It can be expanded to develop your interdependence, feel, and timing, create beats and fills, and can be used to learn some very advanced skills you haven’t even imagined yet.